Szhenger/tideman/README.md

 Next, the program loops over all of the votors and gets their preferences in an array called `ranks` (via a call to `vote`) with `ranks[i]` is the index of the candidate who is the `i`th preference for the voter.
 These ranks are passed into the `record_preference` function, which takes the ranks and updates the `preferences` array.

-Last, once all the votes are collected, the pair of candidates are added to the `pairs` array via a call to `add_pairs`, sorted via a call to `sort_pair`, and locked into the graph via a call to `lock_pairs`.
+Last, once all the votes are collected, the pair of candidates are added to the `pairs` array via a call to `add_pairs`, sorted via a call to `sort_pairs`, and locked into the graph via a call to `lock_pairs`.
 At the end, `print_winner` is called to return the name of the election's winner to the command-line.

 ## Specification